I've completed the initial manuscript for a new project

 Florida.
 You see, I was born in Boston, but I’m sure you already

-knew that.
-My first home, though, was in New York City, a very
+knew that too.
+My first home, however, was in New York City, a very

 different environment than here in the sub-tropics of Florida.
 But